IntersectMBO/governance-actions/preview/2024-10-30-hf10/metadata.jsonld.md

 ### Performance

-Performance results for Cardano Node version 10.0 show no regressions from previous versions of the Cardano node for the standard value and Plutus benchmarks.
+Performance results for Cardano Node version 10.x show no regressions from previous versions of the Cardano node for the standard value and Plutus benchmarks, and acceptable baseline performance for the new voting benchmark.

 ### Sustainability